tscnlab/LightLogR/paper/paper.md

 # Funding Statement

-The development of `LightLogR` is funded by MeLiDos, a joint, EURAMET-funded project involving sixteen partners across Europe, aimed at developing a metrology and a standard workflow for wearable light logger data and optical radiation dosimeters.
+The development of `LightLogR` is funded by MeLiDos, a joint, EURAMET-funded project involving sixteen partners across Europe, aimed at developing a metrology and a standard workflow for wearable light logger data and optical radiation dosimeters [@spitschan2024].
 Its primary contributions towards fostering FAIR data include the development of a common file format, robust metadata descriptors, and an accompanying open-source software ecosystem.

-The project (22NRM05 MeLiDos) [@spitschan2024] has received funding from the European Partnership on Metrology, co-financed from the European Union’s Horizon Europe Research and Innovation Programme and by the Participating States.
+The project (22NRM05 MeLiDos) has received funding from the European Partnership on Metrology, co-financed from the European Union’s Horizon Europe Research and Innovation Programme and by the Participating States.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or EURAMET.
 Neither the European Union nor the granting authority can be held responsible for them.

 # Acknowledgements